axibase/axibase-collector-docs/jobs/docker/volume-size.md

 As an alternative to running the `du` script on the Docker host, you can launch an Axibase Collector container with the `/var/lib/docker/volumes` directory mounted in read-only mode.

-* Replace the `atsd_host` placeholder with the actual ATSD hostname in the command below.
+* Replace the `atsd_hostname` placeholder with the actual ATSD hostname in the command below.
-* Replace `collector-user` and `collector-password` with [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials.
+* Replace `username` and `password` with [collector account](https://axibase.com/docs/atsd/administration/collector-account.html) credentials.

    ```properties
    docker run \